NeuroDiffGym/neurodiffeq/paper/paper.md

 demonstrated that ANNs have the potential to solve ordinary differential equations (ODEs) and partial differential equations (PDEs) with certain initial/boundary conditions[@lagaris1998artificial].
 These methods show nice properties including (1) continuous and differentiable solutions (2) good interpolation properties (3) less memory-intensive (Instead of having the whole numerical solution in memory, we only need to maintain the weights of the ANN).
-Given the interest in developing neural networks for solving differential equations, it would be extremely beneficial to have an easy-to-use software project that allows researchers to quickly set up and solve problems.
+Given the interest in developing neural networks for solving differential equations, it would be extremely beneficial to have an easy-to-use software package that allows researchers to quickly set up and solve problems.

 ``NeuroDiffEq`` is a Python package built with ``PyTorch`` that uses ANNs to solve ordinary and partial differential equations (ODEs and PDEs).
-During the release of ``NeuroDiffEq`` we discovered that two other groups had simultaneously released their own software packages for solving differential equations with neural networks:  ``DeepXDE``[@lu2019deepxde] and ``PyDEns``[@koryagin2019pydens].
+During the release of ``NeuroDiffEq`` we discovered that two other groups had almost simultaneously released their own software packages for solving differential equations with neural networks:  ``DeepXDE``[@lu2019deepxde] and ``PyDEns``[@koryagin2019pydens].
 Both ``DeepXDE`` and ``PyDEns`` are built on top of ``TensorFlow``.
 ``DeepXDE`` has an emphasis on the wide variety of problems it can solve.
 It supports mixing different boundary conditions and solving on domains with complex geometries. ``PyDEns`` is less flexible in the range of solvable problems but provides a more user-friendly API.
 This trade-off is partially determined by the way these two packages implement the solver, which will be discussed later.
+We note that ``DeepXDE`` started development shortly before development on ``NeuroDiffEq`` began while ``PyDEns`` started development shortly after ``NeuroDiffEq``.

 ``NeuroDiffEq`` is designed to encourage the user to focus more on the problem domain (What is the differential equation we need to solve?
 What are the initial/boundary conditions?) and at the same time allow them to dig into solution domain (What ANN architecture and loss function should be used?
 What are the training hyperparameters?) when they want to.  ``NeuroDiffEq``